-Now in its forth season, Listening with Landmarks is a digital initiative featuring playlists curated by prominent Austin musicians and music personalities.
+Now in its fifth season, Listening with Landmarks is a digital initiative featuring playlists curated by prominent Austin musicians and music personalities.
 Inspired by works from the Landmarks collection, the playlists cut across musical categories to include rock, Classical, Tejano, R&B, reggae, and country.
 One playlist is released each month on Landmarks' website, social media channels, and on Spotify.

 Previous playlist contributors have ranged from lead singer of Spoon Britt Daniel, Austin Symphony conductor Peter Bay, to Jackie Venson, reflecting the broad depth and diverse tastes of Austin’s musical community.
-Season four promises to be equally compelling, featuring playlists from the following:
+Season five promises to be equally compelling, featuring playlists from the following:

 Read more about the program, this season’s line up, and previous seasons in the Press Release.